 Specialized training is particularly important for foundational skills, as the programs and methods designed to teach these skills typically must be implemented with fidelity in order to achieve success.
 Orton-Gillingham is one such methodology, on which numerous effective programs are based (Wilson Reading, SPIRE, Preventing Academic Failure, Slingerland).
 However, such programs may not meet the needs of a child struggling with language comprehension.

-Sheryl Knapp is the founder and President of the Literacy Learning & Assessment Center of Connecticut.
-Knapp has Associate Level certification with the Academy of Orton-Gillingham Practitioners and Educators.
+Sheryl Knapp is the founder of the Literacy Learning & Assessment Center of Connecticut and a frequent presenter on topics related to literacy and learning disabilities.
+She has Certified Level status from the Academy of Orton Gillingham Practitioners and Educators.